Georgetown–UConn men's basketball rivalry

 The Georgetown–UConn men's basketball rivalry is an American college basketball rivalry between the UConn Huskies men's basketball team of the University of Connecticut and Georgetown Hoyas men's basketball team of Georgetown University.
-UConn leads the all-time series 40–36.
+UConn leads the all-time series 43–36.

 History

 The first game played between the two schools took place on December 22, 1958, in Storrs, Connecticut.
 Connecticut won 76–68.

-The rivalry peaked while both teams were members of the original Big East Conference from 1979 to 2013.
+The rivalry began — and peaked — while both teams were members of the original Big East Conference from 1979 to 2013.
 The two schools each won a record seven Big East tournaments during those years.
+Georgetown dominated the rivalry during the 1980s and early 1990s, and Connecticut was the dominant team from the mid-1990s to the mid-2000s.

-In 2013, Georgetown left the original Big East to join a new Big East Conference, while UConn remained behind in the old conference, which became the American Athletic Conference.
+In 2013, Georgetown left the original Big East to join a new Big East Conference, while Connecticut — rebranded as "UConn" that year — remained behind in the old conference, which became the American Athletic Conference, marketed as "The American."
 The two schools met in non-conference games in 2016 and 2017.
-UConn moved to the new Big East Conference for the 2020-2021 season, renewing the rivalry within the Big East which, like the American Athletic Conference, claims the history and heritage of the original Big East as its own.
+UConn moved to the new Big East Conference for the 2020–21 season, renewing the rivalry within the Big East which, like the American Athletic Conference, claims the history and heritage of the original Big East as its own.
+Since moving to the new Big East Conference, UConn has dominated the rivalry.

-UConn last beat the Hoyas 93–79 on February 26, 2025.
-Georgetown last beat the Huskies 72–69 on January 14, 2017.
+UConn last beat the Hoyas, 67–51, on March 13, 2026.
+Georgetown last beat the Huskies, 72–69, on January 14, 2017.